jissac/visualizations/README.md

 # visualizations
-A collection of data visualization code and learning resources
+A collection of data analysis/visualization code and learning resources

 ## Blogs
 Vaccine visualizations